microsoft/prose/dsl-samples/tutorial/Readme.md

 1. Go to the folder "part1c".

-2. The AbsPos operator refers to the ð‘˜ð‘¡â„Ž index in a given string from the left side (See Semantics.cs).
+2. The AbsPos operator refers to the 𝑘𝑡ℎ index in a given string from the left side (See Semantics.cs).

-    + Edit the semantics of this operator in the Semantics.cs file to make it also refer to the ð‘˜ð‘¡â„Ž index in a given string from the right side if the integer constant ð‘˜ is negative.
+    + Edit the semantics of this operator in the Semantics.cs file to make it also refer to the 𝑘𝑡ℎ index in a given string from the right side if the integer constant 𝑘 is negative.

     + Update the witness functions to reflect this change.